Burhan7777/Scribble/Features.md

 18) Bottom bar features like google keep(Main): DONE
 19) In-App product to buy product with one time payment: DELAYED
 20) Launch app on play-store before finishing the app for saving time at the end:
-21) Change layout from columns to grid option:
+21) Change layout from columns to grid option: DONE
 22) Remove fall back to destructive migration and implement proper migration: DONE
 23) Animations in lazy-column when note is deleted:
 24) Transitions between screens: